 Kids naturally want to get messy!
 Let them pound meats with a tenderizer, peel fruits and vegetables, open packages with scissors or a can opener, and mix ingredients with their hands.

-As reading skills develop, kids at this age are more aware of the cooking process and next steps with recipes.
+As reading skills develop, kids are more aware of the cooking process.
 Assign them entire steps in the meal preparation process and watch their confidence soar!

 10 – 12 years old

 Help preteens feel more independent by giving them even more responsibilities.
 With supervision, they can begin to help boil pasta or vegetables, simmer and stir ingredients over the stove, and bring foods in and out of the oven.

 Autonomy is very important during adolescence.
 Friends and junk food marketing heavily influence food choices.
 Help your child feel in charge of their food choices by allowing them to select meals to prepare and picking out their own selections at the grocery store.

 For a fun challenge, let them prepare dinner for the entire family one evening!
 Skills and abilities can vary widely, so tailor tasks to each child’s maturity level.
 Most importantly, have fun!